NCEA Assessment and Authenticity Procedures

 6. If a student disagrees with the decision, they may appeal to the Deputy Principal (Curriculum) whose decision will be final.

-7. The parents are informed by the FL.
-The Deputy Principal (curriculum) is informed.
+7. The parents are informed by the Faculty Leader.
+The Deputy Principal (Curriculum) is informed.

 8. For serious or repeated misconduct, the student and a parent may be required to meet with a Deputy Principal or the Principal.